-The chair of the committee will provide the complainant, the Headteacher and the Chair of Governors with the panel's decision in writing within 5 school days of the meeting.
+The Chair of the panel will provide the complainant, the Headteacher and the Chair of Governors with the panel's decision in writing within 5 school days of the meeting.
 The letter will include a summary of the issues, an outline of the main points of discussion, the reasons for the decision and the proposed actions or outcomes.
 The panel may suggest the complainant meet with the Headteacher and / or Chair of Governors again to agree a way forward.

-The letter may set out recommendations which will be made to the governing body.
+The letter may set out recommendations which will be made to the Governing Body.